Internet of things and security

 Why isn't the internet of things secure?

-The IoT industry is new, it’s moving fast and security can’t keep up, or it’s not a factor at all.
+The IoT industry is new, it’s moving fast and security can’t keep up - or, in some cases, it’s not factored in at all.
 Manufacturers want to take advantage of the craze and get their ‘smart’ products on the market as quickly as possible without considering how simple they could be to hack.

 No precedent has been set for IoT security and because much of the data collected by the connected devices is perceived as low risk, it isn’t always seen as a priority.

 Another reason IoT isn’t secure is due to the significant growth it has enjoyed.
 Five years ago, there were around eight billion internet-connected devices.
 In 2016 that number more than doubled to 22.9 billion.
-In 2020 some analysts predict the number of devices to hit 50.1 billion - that’s seven devices for every person on the planet.
+Some analysts predict that the number of devices will hit 75.4 billion by 2025 - that’s 10 devices for every person on the planet.

 Current security measures weren’t built to cope with this number of machines all sharing information online, which is why more IoT devices need to improve their own security rather than relying on the routers.